The Glass Outdoor Room by Samson

 The entire structure will be finished in your chosen colour for a perfect effect, whatever the size, and any additional elements installed will also have the same paint finish colour to their framework, including any vertical blind systems.

-For any of the vertical blinds for the sides or horizontal blinds for the roof you have over 150 different fabrics to choose from.
-Dark colours for south facing units where the sun needs to be blocked more and light colours for just taking the harshness away from midday sun or low sun if you happen to face the west.
+For any of the blinds for the sides or the roof you have over 150 different fabrics to choose from.
+Dark colours for south facing units where the sun needs to be blocked and light colours for just taking the harshness away from midday sun or low sun if you happen to face the west.
 There is a colour for everyone’s taste, solids, stripes, blocks and other more modern or diverse materials with small perforations to give some vision when used.

 The fabrics are solution dyed to make them colour fast and with stay beautiful for many years to come thanks to the dirt and water repellant nano coating applied.